playermissile/dli_tutorial/index.rst

 starts, and uses that index into the lists so it places the players in the correct location for that band.

-Notice that is all the DLI does, it does not calculate movement or perform any player logic, it simply puts players on the screen in the appropriate place for that band.
+Notice that is *all* the DLI does.
+It does not calculate movement or perform any player logic, it simply puts players on the screen in the appropriate place for that band.
 All the calculation is done in the vertical blank: